Living a gluten free lifestyle is infinitely easier when you have a support system in place.

 This is my he-man.
 My hubby.
 My biggest supporter, my truest friend and my champion.

-After 33 years of marriage I still love him to distraction.
-He can literally take my breathe away just by kissing my check.
+After 33 years of marriage, I still love him to distraction.
+He can literally take my breath away just by kissing my check.

 He is a strong, courageous, loyal person.
 He is also considerate, funny and never EVER boring.

 Once when I had dry lips he went out and bought me 27 different types of lip treatments – Chapstick, Burt’s, Blistex, Badger Balm, you name it.
 He didn’t know if I liked gels or sticks, medicated or not, flavored or original and if flavored which one.
 He didn’t know which ones would be gluten free.
 So he bought them all.
 I think that shows that even strapling, strong he-men can be sweet.

 Here’s just some idea of why.

 Five reasons why I am a BAD wife:

 1. I lost his beloved parrot.
 I hated this bird and the feeling was mutual.
 She screeched like the Second Coming every time I came near her or was on the phone, she constantly tried to eat my fingernails, she bullied the cat and the dog and hated everyone except my husband who she snuggled and cooed with.
 You could practically see those little Disney hearts circling her head every time she saw him.
 Maybe I was jealous because he loved her too.
 Who knows?
 Anyway, I lost her.
 I didn’t mean to; it was an accident.
 She flew out the front door when I opened it but I did do a little happy dance when it was clear she was never coming back.